3 Reasons You Need a Mentor

 Article

-In 2022, we surveyed over 244 adults ages 18-49 to learn about their experiences with mentoring.
+In 2022, we surveyed 244 adults ages 18-49 to learn about their experiences with mentoring.
 At that time, only 1 in 4 of them had a mentor.
 A third of respondents said they didn’t have a mentor and weren’t looking for one.
 Those numbers surprised us because mentoring is so beneficial.
 Here are three reasons why you need a mentor.

 Mentors Can Help You Learn